tk-notes/lucas-meier-blog/content/posts/2022/05/state-separable-proofs-for-the-curious-cryptographer/index.md

 Whenever we have a construction, like a signature scheme, or an encryption scheme, and we want to reason about it's security, we'll do so with a pair of games $G_b$.
-The scheme will be considered secure if those games are indistinguishable.
+The scheme will be considered secure if these games are indistinguishable.

-One slight difference with game based security is that we'll have a strong preference for games in a "real vs ideal" style.
+One slight difference with game-based security is that we'll have a strong preference for games in a "real vs ideal" style.
 We'll want one game to be based on interacting with our actual scheme, and another to be based on interacting with an ideal version of our scheme.

-For example, with encryption, you might consider a real game where you can encrypt messages, as compared to an ideal game, where encryption returns a random ciphertext.
+For example, with encryption, you might consider a real game where you use your cipher, as compared to an ideal game, where encryption returns a random ciphertext.
 If you can't distinguish between the two, then the encryption scheme is secure.

-With traditional game-based security, sometimes you have other styles of game definition, which also work.
+With traditional game-based security, sometimes you have other styles of game definition which also work.
 For example, the $\text{IND}$ notion security for encryption involves asking for the encryption of one of two messages.
 In one game, you get the left message, in the other, the right message.